• Join the Club!

 Sometime fresh is a problem.
 Since it’s not canned or frozen already, it needs to be used pretty quickly to maximize that freshness.
 The last thing you want is to waste all this beautiful fruit and veg.

 Sometimes seasonal is a problem.
-Now that we’ve been getting a produce box every week for almost a year, I’m learning what the seasons really produce.
+Over several years of receiving a CSA box or produce box of some kind, I’ve realized that seasons are really different in the local growing world.
 The foods we buy in the store are not naturally available year round.
 The tomato season is not as long as the supermarket would have us believe, nor, thank heavens, is butternut squash season.

-Over the last few months, I’ve developed some techniques to help us make the most of our weekly produce box.
+Over the years, I’ve developed some strategies to help us make the most of the CSA box as well as how to get kids to eat more vegetables.

 1. Divide and conquer.

-Our delivery comes on Wednesday afternoons.
-Even though I get a sneak peak on the previous Friday, the kids and I are still pretty excited to see what’s in the box.
 Sometimes there are last minute changes.
 Sometimes we’re just blown away by a ginormous squash or an abundance of fresh pluots.
+Sometimes something is missing.
+These things happen.

-We divvy up the box right away so that we can store each item appropriately.
+Divvy up the box right away so that you can store each item appropriately.
 Some fruits and vegetables are not good to be stored together.
-The offgassing can make one ripen more quickly or give it an odd taste or texture.
+The off-gassing can make one ripen more quickly or give it an odd taste or texture.

-In the early months of our produce box I thought we’d just cook everything fresh the night of serving.
+In the early months of our CSA box experience I thought I’d just cook everything fresh the night of serving.
 I found this to be a lot of work and a little anxiety producing.
 I was nervous that I would lose our cash investment if the food went bad before I could get around to cooking it up.
 It just wasn’t very fun.

 Consider which items will perish first in your box.
 This might depend on how ripe they are when they arrive at your house.
 Use those first.